A Multidisciplinary activity that involves the STEM disciplines

-Pupils discussed on the table, observing how each degree Celsius of body temperature increase corresponds on average to 8 beats per minute increase in heart rate.
+Pupils discuss the table, observing how each degree Celsius of body temperature increase corresponds on average to 8 beats per minute increase in heart rate.

 In this way, the focus is on the study of climatic factors that increase temperatures.

-So to get different results the pupils tried to “warm up” by running or doing some physical exercise.
+To get different results, the pupils tried to “warm up” by running or doing some physical exercise.

 Deepening with the biology